Esc

 A skill is a folder containing a SKILL.md file and optional code or reference material.
 It encodes domain-specific knowledge — how to approach a particular type of task, what conventions to follow, which tools to use.
 Think of it as installing a specialized app on your OS.

 The key advantage: skills load on demand.
 The agent doesn’t carry every skill in its context window at all times.
-When a user’s request matches a skill’s trigger criteria, the agent loads that skill’s instructions into context — just like an OS loading a program into memory when you launch it.
+When your request matches a skill’s trigger criteria, the agent loads that skill’s instructions into context — like an OS loading a program into memory when you launch it.

 I’ve been building skills for my own workflows.
 In a previous post, I described a system for AI-assisted engineering that I packaged as a skill.
 It gives Claude Code a structured development lifecycle — /x-plan, /x-build, /x-verify, /x-docs — with context files that persist across sessions.
 Installing this skill turns a general-purpose coding agent into one that follows my specific engineering process.